 The extreme event flooding indicator captures flooding from major storms, tsunami, and other extreme high water events.
-Storm surge is the primary extreme event flooding that occurs within parks along the east and gulf coast of the U.S. The data source for storm surge is a NOAA surge inundation model: Sea, Lake, and Overland Surges from Hurricanes (SLOSH; more information: http://www.nhc.noaa.gov/surge/slosh.php).
+Storm surge is the primary extreme event flooding that occurs within parks along the east and gulf coast of the U.S. The data source for storm surge is a NOAA surge inundation model: Sea, Lake, and Overland Surges from Hurricanes (SLOSH; see NOAA for more information).

 The SLOSH model uses a composite of several thousand model runs with differing storm conditions each time to predict surge.
 There are two products of this: the Maximum Envelope of Water (MEOW), which is a set of worst case scenarios for certain characteristics like storm category, speed, trajectory, and tide level; and the Maximum of the Maximum Envelope of Water (MOM), which is the worst of all potential scenarios modeled.
 The surge data included in the exposure analysis (the SLOSH MOM for a category 3 storm) represents the maximum potential surge conditions.
 SLOSH storm surge data for this protocol was supplied by the NPS Climate Change Response Program (CCRP).